Elevation: 6,428 ft

 This peak is not in the book.
 Published 2017.
 Supplemented June 2018

-It is not clear which of this peak’s three highest summits is the true highpoint.
-The northern two are surveyed at 6,428 ft, while the southern one is not surveyed and simply sits between the 6,400 and 6,440-foot contour lines on the topography map.
-This means peak baggers must tag all three summits to reach the true highpoint, which makes for a great excuse to turn this hike into a desirable ridge walk.
-The ridge is quite prominent and quickly drops more than a 1,000 feet on both sides.
+It is not clear which of this peak’s 3 highest summits is the true high point.
+The 2 North Points are surveyed at 6,428 feet, while the South Point is not surveyed and simply sits between the 6,400- and 6,440-foot contour lines on the topography map.
+This means peakbaggers must tag all 3 summits to reach the true high point, which makes for a great excuse to turn this hike into a desirable ridge walk.
+The ridge is quite prominent and quickly drops more than 1,000 feet on both sides.

-Note: It is possible to mountain bike to this peak, but be warned the route will include a lot hike-a-bike segments, so it may be best to save this peak for hiking.
-On that note, the area’s trails are designated for motorcycles, but in my experience it’s rare to run across or hear them so they don’t detract from wilderness experience much…especially later in the season after cabin fever has subsided.
+Note: It is possible to mountain bike to this peak, but be warned that the route will include a lot of hike-a-bike segments, so it may be best to save this peak for hiking.
+On that note, the area’s trails are designated for motorcycles, but in my experience it’s rare to run across or hear them so they don’t detract from the wilderness experience much…especially later in the season after cabin fever has subsided.

-North Ridge.
-Class 1
+North Ridge, Class 1

 The Forest Service maps have not been updated and the first part of FST-294 has been rerouted.
 The trail now follows the NF Rabbit Creek up the drainage farther than the maps show before it begins heading toward a saddle at 6,031 feet.
 When you reach Saddle 6031, you’ll begin encountering trail intersections, but just continue following the obvious trail south along the ridge.
 The trail reaches the final and highest of Rabbit Peak’s 3 summits after approximately 3 miles from where you parked.